rhysbrooks1/CS321-002-s25-team-09/README.md

 ## 6. Using a Cache
 We will incorporate the generic Cache class from `Project 1` to improve the performance of our B-Tree implementation.
 The size of the cache should be a command line argument.
 An entry in the cache is a `BTreeNode`.
-With the cache enabled command line option, the `<size>` needs to be specified as well as in between size: `100` and `10000` (inclusive).
+With the cache enabled command line option, the `<cacheSize>` needs to be specified as between `100` and `10000` (inclusive).
 Using the cache greatly speeds up the execution time especially when searching larger B-Trees.

 ## 7. Using a Database